 I always have at least one writing project in progress, so keep an eye on this page to see what’s coming next!

-As of 11/19/19, I have 160 pages of a Northanger Abbey sequel written (see below), which I hope to have published by summer, 2020.
+I have finished the first draft of my Northanger Abbey sequel (see below), which I hope to have published by summer, 2020.
 Meanwhile, inspirations for a few more books are percolating on the back burner.
 I’m feeling the pull to do another P&P book next, perhaps something from Darcy’s point of view this time.
 What do you think?
 So many ideas; so little time to write them all!

 Murder at Northanger Abbey